 The last consequence of your tax debt is that it could stop you from traveling outside of the country.
 This is a relatively new consequence that the IRS has decided to enact.
 It primarily applies to those who owe more than $51,000 and have not responded to previous collection attempts or are not in a current payment agreement.

 In these circumstances, the State Department can restrict your passport or deny your application or renewal request.

 What happens if you don’t pay your taxes

 Not paying your taxes for years, whether accidentally or purposefully, is a very serious issue the IRS does not take lightly.
 Legal action can be taken against you, resulting in a tax lien or levy placed on your property.
 It gives the IRS legal authority to repossess your valuables including your home, car, and other possessions to satisfy your tax deficit.
 In the most serious cases, you can even be sentenced to jail for up to five years.

-What if I can’t pay my taxes on time…
+What happens if you pay taxes late?

 When taxes are paid late, you face penalties and interest which can quickly add up and have a severe impact on your finances.
 The penalties and interest charged vary depending on the type of taxes you owe and how long you have been delinquent in paying them.

 If you owe federal income tax, for example, the penalty for late payment is normally 0.5% of the unpaid tax amount per month, up to a maximum of 25% of the total owed.
 In addition, the interest on the unpaid balance is currently at a rate of 3% per year, compounded daily.